omarbenkaddour/omarbenkaddour/README.md

 # Hi, I'm Omar

-I'm a data-driven finance student at Wharton with an interest in macro,
+I'm a Statistics and Finance student at Wharton with a strong interest in macroeconomics, machine learning, and financial markets.

 ## Featured Projects